There are basically five schools of jurisprudence. We will discuss these schools along with their leading jurists.

 Philosophical school or Natural law school

-The chief exponents of Analytical school of Jurisprudence was Bentham and Austin.
-It is also called positivist school of jurisprudence because it considers law as it is and not as it ought to be.
-In fact it was Sir Henry Maine who coined the word ‘analytical’.
-This school is also called imperative school because it treats law as a command of sovereign.
-Bentham introduced legal positivism and treated legal theory as a science of investigation which should be approached through scientific method of experimenting and reasoning.
+The chief exponents of the Analytical school of Jurisprudence were Bentham and Austin.
+It is also called the positivist school of jurisprudence because it considers law as it is and not as it ought to be.
+In fact, it was Sir Henry Maine who coined the word ‘analytical’.
+This school is also called imperative school because it treats law as a command of the sovereign.
+Bentham introduced legal positivism and treated legal theory as a science of investigation which should be approached through the scientific method of experimenting and reasoning.